andersonhn/POC-Axios-OAuth/README.md

 # POC-Axios-OAuth
-This Poc shows a simple demostration of the axios interception.
+This Poc shows a simple demostration of the axios interception and other implementations.

 # Description:
 the POC-Axios_Oauth repository posses a bff, a react native application and a axios driver.